kammitama5/kammitama5.github.io/_posts/2017-12-15-Friday-December-15th.md

   But it is true; I do read a lot of that stuff on my own, without being prompted.
 It's just really interesting to me.

-- For example, the Relu function is actually pretty simple at its core.
-  It's like half-wave rectification in electronics.
+- For example, the Relu function is, at its core, like half-wave rectification in electronics.

 ```
 # if f(x) is more than 0, return x else return 0